 We always offer a 24 hour emergency locksmith service in Gloucestershire.
 We’re a local family run company – Not National.

-Here at Locks & Keys, we provide a 24-hour locksmith service to customers throughout Gloucestershire.
+Here at Locks & Keys, we provide a number of locksmith services to customers throughout Cheltenham, Cirencester, Stroud and the wider Gloucestershire areas.
 Backed by more than 20 years experience, we are able to provide a wide range of lock solutions.
 From gaining entry to properties, lock replacements and key cutting, to security upgrades and repairs.
 We provide a high-quality service 24 hours a day.
 Whether you’re a business owner or a homeowner, we have the experience to meet your needs.

-Locks & Keys are your go to one stop shop for all locksmith services in and around Gloucestershire with quick response times and over 20 years experience we’re sure to be able to help you with any lock issues.
+We pride ourselves in being your go to one stop shop for all locksmith services in and around Cheltenham an Gloucestershire with quick response times and over 20 years experience we’re sure to be able to help you with any lock issues.

 Locks & Keys Fast & Reliable

 At Locks & Keys we offer quick response to any lock out or lock problem in the Gloucestershire area.
 Call us today and come out to you right now or at a time to suit you.
 Locks & Keys is open and active 24/7 365 days a year so no matter the time it’s always easy to get the locksmith services you require when you require them.
 What’s more is that we don’t charge VAT so if you need a locksmith in Gloucester, either at work or at the home you know you can call us and we can come out to your property to fix any lock issues.
 Our prices are competitive and we can be with you right away or at a time to suit you.

 This type of door typically requires that you lift the handle before you can turn the key to lock it.

 When we replace these locks, we only use anti snap euro cylinders.